Sample Entry for Black Sabbath: The Illustrated Lyrics: "Wicked World"

 The world today is such a wicked place.

-Fighting going on between the human race.
+Fightin’ going on between the human race.

-“No freedom, peace or happiness has ever come out of war.”— Anonymous
+“No freedom, peace or happiness has ever come out of war.” ~Anonymous

-It’s a simple and aptly conceived line, condemning the wide range and scope of violence in the world.
-As with Black Sabbath’s other incendiary protest songs, “War Pigs” and “Children of the Grave,” “Wicked World” is almost free from specifics.
-A listener in 1970 would have understood the context, but in resisting the lure of writing too topically, Butler accords the song a timelessness free from cultural and political boundaries.
-The tumult of the late ‘60s saw a surge of upheaval, with fighting going on between blacks and whites, between young and old, between countries and within them.
-Student uprisings featured not only at Berkley, but in Prague, Paris and Mexico City.
-Certainly, the fighting “going on between the human race” would refer to the conflict in Vietnam, as well as the race war within the United States, but the line applies with equal measure to virtually any conflict in the intervening years.
-It could even be seen as referring to the more personal, but no less tragic pandemic of domestic and criminal violence.
+The tumult of the late ‘60s saw a surge of upheaval, with fighting going on between nations, and within them.
+The U.S. saw a growing divide between blacks and whites, young and old, working classes and the wealthy.
+Student uprisings featured not only at Berkley University in California, but in Prague, Paris and Mexico City.
+The fighting “going on between the human race” certainly refers to the conflict in Vietnam, but with equal measure to virtually any conflict in the intervening years.
+It could even apply to the more personal, but no less tragic pandemic of domestic and criminal violence.

 People go to work just to earn their bread,